Choice¶

 The second way is to use types to filter the endpoint.
 As an example, take computing with approximate numbers.
 Because working with perfectly precise numbers is difficult and often expensive, most of the time you should work with approximate numbers like floating point numbers instead.

-If you had an approximate number n and used it in printf("%.2f", n), it prints n with up to 2 decimal places.
-This means that you only need n to be accurate to 2 decimal places.
-In this case, it is possible to compute n faster using faster data structures (float instead of double), less accurate approximations, and more numerical instability.
+faster using faster data structures (float instead of double), less accurate approximations, and more numerical instability.
 On the other side, requiring more decimal places would mean slower but more accurate computations.

-The way this works is that it reduces the possible output types of the arrow producing n.
+.
 Now, the choices have to be made in order to produce the desired output type, not just any possible choices.
 The same thing can be used for various other restrictions on the arrow up to the capabilities of the type system.
-Even if you don't use something that automatically adds restrictions like printf, a type can be manually given to n to help determine what the requirements for it are.
+Even if you don't use something that automatically adds restrictions like printf

-Visualizing Choice
+Visualizing Choice¶

 Another important task is how to visualize choice.
 When trying to understand what choices are made and why, having an appropriate visualization tool would make the process much easier.
 For low-level programming and optimizing performance choices, it would be critical.